 Following the success of his work on a project to provide an online audio visual tour for Mathon Church (in 2018), Cradley Church was please to be able to commission photographer, film maker and communications connsultant Jack Versiani Holt (Holtography) to work on their project and provide the stunning architectural images included in online tours that showcase some of the beauty of the building and contribute much to the telling of its story.

 Even with the Covid-19 measures in place, people can still exploring Cradley church via the text and beautiful images in this online tour.

-Jack also worked on a tour for our neighbouring church in Storridge.
+Jack also worked on a tour for our neighbouring churches in Mathon and Storridge, the latter of which also benefits from Ben's audio narration.